aaronseq12/LLM-powered-document-intelligence-system/README.md

 JWT_SECRET_KEY=your_super_secure_key_here
 ```

----

-## ðŸ› ï¸ Development & Operations
+## 🛠️ Development & Operations

-A `Makefile` is included to streamline common development and operational tasks:
+A Makefile is included to streamline common development and operational tasks:

 | Command | Description |
 |---------|-------------|